vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 Furthermore, Nature is a very odd venue to publish such a work - a CAD conference would have been appropriate, but I suspect the reviewers would have grilled the authors too much for their liking.

 Even inside Google, there was a rebuttal to this work on RL for placement that was floating around.
-The rebuttal was [eventually leaked](http://47.190.89.225/pub/education/MLcontra.pdf) and is titled "Stronger Baselines for Evaluating Deep Reinforcement Learning in Chip Placement".
+The rebuttal was [eventually leaked](http://47.190.89.225/pub/education/MLcontra.pdf) ([local mirror](research/eda-cad/ml-for-placement/MLcontra.pdf)) and is titled "Stronger Baselines for Evaluating Deep Reinforcement Learning in Chip Placement".
 The author of the rebuttal was fired by Google, but that's irrelevant - let's examine its claims.

 ### The Rebuttal